tock/tock/doc/reference/trd104-syscalls.md

 The Read-Write Allow system call class is how a userspace process shares buffer with the kernel that the kernel can read and write.
 When userspace shares a buffer, it can no longer access it.
-Calling a Read-Write Allow system call also returns a buffer (address and length).
+Calling a Read-Write Allow system call returns a buffer (address and length).
 On the first call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
-Subsequent calls to Read-Write Allow return the previous buffer passed.
+Subsequent successful calls to Read-Write Allow return the previous buffer passed.
 Therefore, to regain access to a passed buffer, the process must call the same Read-Write Allow system call again.
 It can do so with a zero-length buffer if it wishes to pass no memory to the kernel.

 The register arguments for Read-Write Allow system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3